free from: gluten, dairy and grains

 - 1/4 cup sugar

-You will need a 17×12 inch baking sheet, rather than a cake pan.
-Grease the sheet with vegan butter or oil, then add parchment paper and grease again.
+- Grease the baking sheet with vegan butter or oil, then add parchment paper and grease again.
 Preheat oven to 325F.